 The best thing about drinks festivals is how they bring together some of the best producers in their fields to one place.
 Beer festivals see breweries gathering en masse, and spirit festivals see distilling rubbing shoulders.
 Cocktails In The City goes one step further, getting the best bars in one place for an epic celebration of all things mixed and shaken, and perhaps even stirred.
 Legends of the London bar and cocktail scene will be at the festival, which is held in a private garden.
 Among the bars will be institutions such as Callooh Callay, Coupette, Lost in Brixton, The Blind Pig, and plenty more.

 2. Gin & Rum Festival (July 8-9)

 Why choose between two great spirits when you could have both?
-The ever-popular Gin & Rum festival sets up in the capital come autumn, with a frankly staggering array of gins and rums available to sample.
+The ever-popular Gin & Rum Festival is coming back this summer – handily coinciding with World Rum Day on July 9.
+On offer will be a frankly staggering array of over 120 gins and rums from all around the world.
+Some of the options will only be available exclusively at the festival.
+This year they’ve even added tequila to the festival, with up to 20 choices available from the tequila bar.
 The latest tipples will be yours to sample, and talks and masterclasses from producers will help you dive into the history and nuances of both spirits.
-Plus, your festival ticket also nets you a pair of miniature spirit bottles, a Copa glass, and a knowledgeable guide, so you’ll be well equipped to sample everything!
-Find your tickets here.
+Plus, your festival ticket also nets you a reusable stainless-steel straw, a G&R branded Copa-Glass with carry satchel for safe-keeping and access to a premium selection of mixers and tonics.

 Also published on Medium.